-The following table lists the high-level summary of the upgrade steps from Cisco VIM 4.0.0 to Cisco VIM 4.2.4:
+The following table lists the high-level summary of the upgrade steps from Cisco VIM 4.2.4 to Cisco VIM 4.4.0:

-High- Level Steps Maintenance Window Comments Preparation of 4.2.4 artifacts Planned activity before maintenance window 1 Only needed for air-gapped installation.
+High- Level Steps Maintenance Window Comments Preparation of 4.4.0 artifacts Planned activity before maintenance window 1 Only needed for air-gapped installation.
 For more details, see NFVI Installation File-Based Image.
-Use the getartifacts .py in Cisco VIM 4.2.4 release with -U option.
-Upgrade to Cisco VIM 4.2.4 from Cisco VIM 4.0.0 Maintenance window 1 Upgrade of Openstack and Infra containers to 4.2.4.

-Reboot of management node.
+Use the getartifacts . py in Cisco VIM 4.4.0 release with -U option.
+Upgrade to Cisco VIM 4.4.0 from Cisco VIM 4.0.0 Maintenance window 1 Upgrade of Openstack and Infra containers to 4.4.0.
+Contact Cisco for a version of 4.4.0 vim_upgrade_orchestrator.py that has the fix for CSCwd29686.
+Where the following sections refer to 4.4.0 vim_upgrade_orchestrator.py, instead use the version of the tool that has the fix for CS Cwd29686.
+Reboot of managemen t node.
 Maintenance window 1 Complete upgrade of management node by rebooting.

 Planned reboot of compute nodes with active VM Maintenance window 1 Complete upgrades on compute nodes by rebooting target compute nodes.
-Use the cvim_reboot_status.py provided in /installer-4.2.4/tools/ directory to identity the compute nodes that need reboot.
-Copy vim_upgrade_orchestration.py from the tools dir and to /root/ and initiate the finish_upgrade_with_reboot option or -fuwr provide in vim_upgrade_orchestrator.py for targeted compute reboots.
+Use the cvim_reboot_status.py provided in /installer-4.4.0/tools/ directory to identity the compute nodes that need reboot.
+Copy the version of 4.4.0 vim_upgrade_orchestration.py that has the fix for CSCwd01219 to /root/ and initiate the finish_upgrade_with_reboot option or -fuwr provided in vim_upgrade_orchestrator.py for targeted compute reboots. -- ------------------------- ---

-Upgrade to 4.2.4 from 3.4.6 using Cisco Software Hub
+Upgrade to 4.4.0 from 3.4.6 using Cisco Software Hub